Resource type: Booklists and book reviews, CPD course

 Region(s): All of UK

-Increasingly recognised as a core life skill, recent research has demonstrated that empathy can be fostered and developed through reading fiction.
+Increasingly recognised as a core life skill, research has demonstrated that empathy can be fostered and developed through reading fiction.
 EmpathyLab is an organisation that is developing ways to build children’s empathy, literacy and social activism through a systematic use of high-quality literature.
 Working in partnership with 40 children’s publishers, its Empathy Builders programme aims to build a book-based empathy movement that reaches over one million children a year by 2026.

 EmpathyLab provides a range of resources to support schools in promoting empathy through reading: